Skip to main content

 Banding Requirements:

-• Only Tulloch 30-day quarantine bands that can be verified in the national banding database will be honored
+• Only Tulloch 30-day quarantine bands as well as re-entry Tulloch bands, that can be verified in the national banding database will be honored

 • Vessels with an existing re-entry band from the previous season may continue to be recognized, provided the band remains intact and verifiable.